 Many individuals fear the prospect of dental procedures.
-The innate fear can result in heightened anxiety, leading to delayed or neglected oral care which is a critical component of overall health.
+The innate fear can result in heightened anxiety, leading to delayed or neglected oral care, which is a critical component of overall health.
+Such fear can manifest in various forms, from mild unease to severe phobia, hindering optimal dental treatment.
+Fortunately, modern solutions like sedation in dentistry exist to ease these concerns.

 What is sedation in dentistry?